-The Governor Professional to the Board of Trustees will write to the complainant to acknowledge their complaint within 15 school days of receiving it.
-If appropriate, the Chair of the Trust Board will investigate the complaint and provide an initial response.
+The clerk to the board of trustees will write to the complainant to acknowledge their complaint within 15 school days of receiving it.
+If appropriate, the CEO will investigate the complaint and provide an initial response.

-Where the complainant is not satisfied with the outcome of the initial response, they will be prompted to write to the Governor Professional to the Board of Trustees to ask for the complaint to be held before a panel within 10 school days.
-The Governor Professional will record the date this complaint is received and will respond within 10 school days.
+Where the complainant is not satisfied with the outcome of the initial response, they will be prompted to write to the clerk to the board of trustees to ask for the complaint to be held before a panel within 10 school days.
+The clerk will record the date this complaint is received and will respond within 10_school days.
 The panel hearing will be organised in accordance with stage three of the 'Complaints procedure'.